miaoshouai/miaoshouai-assistant/README.md

 MiaoshouAI Assistant for [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

+1.81 Added MiaoshouAI as a model download source for people who can't access civitai; added a few sdxl controlnet and official downloads.
 1.80 Fixed download problem in webui 1.60; Added support for model sorting; Model version, sub-folder support for download; Other bug fixes and improvements</br>
 1.70 Improved search capability for Civitai to include keyword search in model names; Now supports SDXL model search (Data source update and full of restart webui update required) and filter model by tags.
 Fixed model loading error.</br>
 1.60 Add VRAM garbage collection for image generation so that VRAM is freed up after every run; if your run into out of memory, just go to Boot Assistant and click "VRAM Release" to free up the memory.</br>